matchre/Computing-with-Data/markdowns/chapter10/2-volatility-part-i.md

 # Volatility - Part I

-Here's the new code snippet with a single keyword addition, `volatile`, to fix the infinite loop issue:
+Here's the new code snippet with a single keyword addition, `volatile`, to fix the infinite-loop issue:

 ```java runnable
 class Task implements Runnable {